 The concept is to measure the friction between a stationary pin and a rotating disc using a load cell.
 Schematics of the set-up are shown below.

 The test sample is placed and fixed on a platform which is rotated by a DC motor.
 The pin is held by a gymbal assembly which allows different normal loads applied at the interface by adding different weights.
 The friction force at the interface is measured by a load cell.

 Example testing: PED Rubber vs. Painted steel sheets

-Measured coefficient of friction is 10 times the textbook value!
+The measured coefficient of friction is 10 times the textbook value.
 Using the measured values, the match between simulation and test has been greatly improved.

 Get your materials tested and models improved!